 Tuesday, September 12, 2017

-Making the case: Why the Barombi Clan and other Peripheral villages should be a part of the Oroko Cultural Heritage
+Making the case: Why the Barombi Tribe and other Peripheral villages should be a part of the Oroko Cultural Heritage

 If the Oroko people should consider themselves as civilized, they should therefore fit within the defined scope of civilization, which is “the ability of human beings to live harmoniously with other groups of people (like the afore-mentioned), towns, cities and other government.”
 Knowing that we must live harmoniously with the Barombi faithful neighbors, what then could be the raison d’ėtre for their exclusion?
 JWN